always, dragging your fingers into

 Leave your stardust around my throat.

-Sarah Trajcevska, Supernovas
+written by Sarah Trajcevska, Supernovas